jotaijs/jotai-scope/README.md

 ### Caveats

-* Avoid side effects inside `get`—it may run multiple times per scope.
-For async atoms, use an abort controller or move it to an atom effect.
-The extra renders are a known limitation and rewrite solutions are being researched.
+* Avoid side effects inside atom read—it may run multiple times per scope.
+For async atoms, use an abort controller.
+The extra renders are a known limitation and solutions are being researched.
 If you are interested in helping, please [join the discussion](https://github.com/jotaijs/jotai-scope/issues/25).

 ---